parthdani/CleverTapSegmentAndroidExample/README.md

 //Replace all the example values with your required dynamic ones.
 ```

-Note: If you pass Email address while user Login/Sign-up, Make sure you pass this Email address whenever you wanted to update any user property to cleverTap.
+**Note**: If you pass Email address while user Login/Sign-up, Make sure you pass this Email address whenever you wanted to update any user property to cleverTap.

-For Segment-CleverTap SDK version v1.1.1 and below
+**For Segment-CleverTap SDK version v1.1.1 and below**</br>

-Case 1: While user login or signup (This is done to allow multiple user logins or signup on the same device)
+**Case 1**: While user login or signup (This is done to allow multiple user logins or signup on the same device)

 First, call OnUserLogin and then Identify(segment method).
 Example as follows